coleifer/huey/docs/api.rst

                 do_code_backup()

                 # Generate database backup.
 Since this may take longer than an
-                # hour, we want to ensure that it is not run concurrently.
+                # hour, we want to ensure that it is not run concurrently with
+                # another instance of the backup() task.
                 with huey.lock_task('db-backup'):
                     do_db_backup()